 But she’s not thinking about that.
 The tousled little beast in her hands is acquiring features, and she’s thinking of a name for it, so that when she strokes a patch of fur into place along its back and it shakes itself and raises raw, new eyes, she can say, “Hello, Acorn.
 Welcome back.
 Do you want to come home with me?”

-The trees on the western coast of Five grow fast and thick, and the undergrowth takes a terraforming team to clear.
+The forests of Five grow fast and thick, and the undergrowth takes a terraforming team to clear.
 That’s why there’s very little civilization there now.
-Which in turn is why the temperate jungle between the base of the Drop and the shore is crawling with humans.
+Which in turn is why the temperate jungle is crawling with humans.

 The human problem is one of my ongoing responsibilities.
 Not especially high on the priority list – the Queen would rather forget that the humans exist, and for the most part, does – but one that has been taking up more and more time of late.
 The shipyard below the Drop is the only route of import and export for the cities atop it, along a mist-clogged plateau.
 Wiser heads have noted that the Queen’s preferred city is in a truly abysmal strategic position, easily starved by an invading force from the sea.
 The Queen replaces her wiser heads every few years as well, so that they don’t get too wise.
 It matters little.
 All of Cariad beats as one heart.
 All of Cariad serves Her.
 Except the humans.